Personal Injury

 5 – Internal Injury Treatment

 After surgery, ongoing monitoring and care are essential to ensure that the internal organs heal properly.
-Patients may also need physical therapy to regain strength and functionality, especially if they were bedridden for extended periods.
+Patients may also need physical therapy to regain strength and functionality, especially if they were bedridden for an extended period of time.

 6 – Soft Tissue Injury Treatment